sjdv1982/cloudless/GUIDE.md

 The last line should be `None`.
 If is instead `Local computation has been disabled for this Seamless instance`, then the test has failed.

+Do Ctrl-C in the first terminal, type `exit` in the second.

 ### Test master-to-master Seamless-to-Seamless communion, with Docker bridge networking.